jtart/react-universal-app/README.md

 Next.JS, After.JS, etc, are great libraries for creating a Universal React application.
 However, the differing ways they handle routing/data fetching, and their points of flexibility, just aren't for me.

-uni uses React Router 4, which is a great foundation for serving pages as components and providing route configuration.

-uni provides very familiar interface for data fetching, `getInitialProps`.
-In contrast to other libraries, `getInitialProps` is defined alongside route configuration.
-This provides a consiseness, introducing a seperation of concerns and agnosticism between route configuration/data fetching and components, while having an implicit benefit of reducing the barrier to entry for newer React developers.
+uni provides a very familiar interface for data fetching.
+However, uni makes a distinction between data fetching and components, and defines data fetching alongside route configuration.
+This provides a concise implementation; introducing a seperation of concerns and agnosticism between route configuration/data fetching and components, while having an implicit benefit of reducing the barrier to entry for newer React developers.
+Your React components are just React components.

 uni is unopinionated and flexible.
 It gives a consumer the ability to plugin any library they please to their React application with comparate ease and without feeling like they are overriding the core mechanics of uni.